DeekshithSN/cheatsheet/Docker_advanced_commands.md

                 run echo "$a"
    by using above command we will be able to send arguments as launch arguments

-- docker build --compress .
+- docker build --compress . <br />
   Assume your build context is in GB , if you want to compress and send to docker demon then we need to use above command.

-- docker
+   --force-rm		  --> Always remove intermediate containers <br />
+   --quiet , -q		  --> Suppress the build output and print image ID on success <br />
+   --rm	true	          --> Remove intermediate containers after a successful build <br />